-We have recently upgraded our family car, or the mum bus, as my brother lovingly nick named it in front of the children who, obviously, have kept the name.
-But unlike my little bro who can shop for style and speed I am a mum of boys and that means when buying a car I need to shop for size, safety and reliability, gone are the dreams of a two seater convertible, now my dream car has 7 seats and a boot.
+We have recently upgraded our family car, or the mum bus, as my brother lovingly nic named it in front of the children who, obviously, have kept the name.
+But unlike my little bro who can shop for style and speed I am a mum of boys and that means when buying a car I need to shop for size, safety and reliability.
+Gone are the dreams of a two seater convertible, now my dream car has 7 seats and a big boot.
 If like me you are a parent or a parent to be looking to purchase a new family car then here are my top 5 tips to consider before you sell your current car.

 Look at families and friends who have a similar set up to you and ask for their advice.
 Does the car they have work as well as it looks like it does or have they had numerous problems with it?
 If they could change something about their car what would it be?
 Reading reviews online is brilliant and you will find some great advice but word of mouth from someone using the car every day and who can be totally honest with you is worth its weight in gold, so ask.

-2. Know your budget before you start looking for cars
+2. Know your budget before you start looking for family cars

 Know your budget and then only look at cars in that price range.
 It is no good setting your heart on a car and then finding you can’t afford it, anything else after that will only be a disappointment.
 You also don’t want to risk over committing to a payment plan just because you like the look of a car.